unclearParadigm/pr0cessor/readme.md

 * extract the downloaded file into a directory of your choice (e.g. ```C://Tools/pr0cessor```)
 * add the path to the PATH-variable
 * now you can use pr0cessor from any Shell (powershell, cmd, bash, zsh, whatever you prefer)
+* refer to the examples above

+# Contributions

+any contributions are welcome!
+Feel free to send pull-requests!

+# License GNU General Public License Version 3

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.